 We inherit our DNA from our biological parents.
 By comparing our DNA with that of others we can find, confirm, or disprove relationships.
 By comparing our DNA with that of homogenous groups we can gain insight into ethnic ancestry.

+Our meetings are open to BIFHSGO members and non-members.
 Visit the Meetings page to learn about the date of our next meeting.
-For more information, please contact us at email@example.com.
+For more information, please contact us at firstname.lastname@example.org.

 DNA Interest Group Presentation Handouts

 Deep Ancestry: Inside the Genographic Project.
 The Landmark DNA Quest to Decipher Our Distant Past, Spenser Wells

 Trace Your Roots with DNA, Megan Smolenyak and Ann Turner

 Other Books We Recommend